wp-plugins/groups/readme.txt

 the *standard WordPress capabilities* but you can also define additional capabilities for your web-application.

-Groups defines the *groups_read_post* capability by default which can be used to restrict access to certain posts or pages to groups (and users) with that capability only.
+Groups defines the `groups_read_post` capability by default which can be used to restrict access to certain posts or pages to groups (and users) with that capability only.
 Additional capabilities can be identified on the *Groups > Options* admin screen that may be used to limit access.

+A user *must* be a member of a group that has the desired capability to restrict access.
+For example, in order to apply the `groups_read_post` capability, the user must belong to a group which has that capability assigned.

 (1) Assigning capabilities to users is not integrated in the user interface yet but can be done through API calls.